 When is the next annual TTISS-ON Meeting?

 As a member we invite you to join us for a day of learning and networking.
-Our annual TTISS-ON Meeting takes place every February in Toronto.
-Look out for registration details for our 2018 meeting!
+Our annual TTISS-ON Meeting takes place every November in Toronto.
+Look out for registration details for our annual meeting!